Anushkaa321/Simple-Landing-Page/README.md

 # Simple-Landing-Page
 <br>
-A simple Landing Page using HTML.
+A simple Landing Page using HTML and CSS.